Watts-Lab/task-mapping/tasks/Investment Game (hidden profile).md

 5. The experimenter then read aloud the task instructions, which the participants followed along on their paper copies.
 The participants then read silently their copies of the company profiles and provided their private opinions of the correct rank ordering of the three companies on special forms provided.
 To reinforce the privacy of these decisions, participants were not asked to put theirnames on the forms.
 6. After the individuals recorded their private opinions, groups were then instructed to discuss the three companies and to reach a unanimous decision on a rank order among them.

 7. Groups in the face-to-face conditions then moved immediately to the discussion.
 The experimenter remained in the room throughout the session, andaudiotaped the discussions, which were transcribed for later analysis.
 Groups in the GDSS conditions received the brief software training and then moved to the discussion.
 The groups were not given a definite time limit for their discussion at the outset but were told that most groups took approximately 30 min.
-The experimenter gave the groups a 10-min warning andstopped the discussion at the end of 45 min, even if a decisionhad not been reached.
+The experimenter gave the groups a 10-min warning and stopped the discussion at the end of 45 min, even if a decisionhad not been reached.

+8. Participants in the face-to-face conditions recorded the final group decision on a special form provided, and groups in the GDSS conditions typed the group decision into their computer transcripts.
+Participants in all conditions provided their current private opinions on special forms provided.

 ## Roles
 Experimentor: Greeted participants, handed out instructions and provides instructions